TiE Rajasthan Makes History at TYE Global 2024: Team OOMI Wins $1500 and Becomes Only Indian Team in Global Top 3 - www.lokmattimes.com

 TiE Rajasthan Makes History at TYE Global 2024: Team OOMI Wins $1500 and Becomes Only Indian Team in Global Top 3

-PNN Jaipur (Rajasthan) [India], June 24: TiE Rajasthan proudly celebrates a milestone moment at the TiE Young Entrepreneurs (TYE) ...
+Jaipur (Rajasthan) [India], June 24: TiE Rajasthan proudly celebrates a milestone moment at the TiE Young Entrepreneurs (TYE) Global ...

 Jaipur (Rajasthan) [India], June 24: TiE Rajasthan proudly celebrates a milestone moment at the TiE Young Entrepreneurs (TYE) Global Finals 2024, with two student teams from Jaipur making a mark on the international stage.
 Team OOMI, from Jayshree Periwal Global School (JPGS), won the 2nd Runners-Up position globally, securing $1500 in prize money, along with special recognitions for Best Customer Validation and the Maker Faire Showcase.
 Notably, Team OOMI was the only Indian team to reach the Global Top 3, making this a moment of pride for both the chapter and the country.